materials-discovery/Tutorials/quantumEspresso_getting_started.md

-## Where can I find more information about LAMMPS
+## Where can I find more information about QE
 The best source of information is the [Quantum ESPRESSO home page](https://www.quantum-espresso.org/) and the [documentation](https://www.quantum-espresso.org/documentation/).
 Quantum ESPRESSO is also found on the official [github repository](https://github.com/QEF/q-e).

 Also see the official documentation and tutorials page: [https://www.quantum-espresso.org/tutorials/](https://www.quantum-espresso.org/tutorials/)